Jump to Section

 Get Help with SAFE Agreements

 Due to the complexities associated with SAFE agreements, you must draft the terms and conditions accordingly.
-Once you sign the agreement, then a complete and bonafide deal is in effect.
+Once you sign the agreement, then a complete deal is in effect.
 Securities lawyers possess a strong command of finance law and a wide range of experiences with startups.
 Ensure you seek their legal counsel before offering or accepting a SAFE agreement.
 Post your project today to get help with a SAFE agreement.